Iqbolshoh/php-database-manager/README.md

   - **$condition:** An optional SQL condition (e.g., `WHERE id = 1`).
 - **Returns:** The result of the query execution.
 - **Details:**
-  - Constructs and executes an `UPDATE` query.
+  - Constructs and executes an `UPDATE` query to modify existing data in the table.
+  - The `condition` is used to specify which records to update.

 ### [delete($table, $condition = "")](#delete)